-"Overton is a musical mutt who touches on many respected peers without getting pigeonholed into being the "next" somebody.
+"Lucky Overton wraps his smoky pipes around little gems of Country and Soul, bordering at times on a less-raspy Paul Westerberg or a slightly more soulful Pete Droge.
+Overton's cadence and music conjure the story-telling of Robert Earl Keen.
+Overton is a musical mutt who touches on many respected peers without getting pigeonholed into being the "next" somebody.
 That works for Overton.
 His working-man songs smolder, keeping the emotions close to the vest without ever allowing them to burst out.
-It creates a wonderful tension as he moves through his songs.
-His first full length and second release shows a young artist with promise as he refines his own sound."
+It creates a wonderful tension as he moves through his songs."

--Jeff Weiss, Miles of Music, 7/24/08
+-Jeff Weiss, Miles of Music

-Lucky Overton's music has found its way onto both regional and international radio stations and shows such as Rootstime, Belgium, Radio Winschoten, Netherlands, KAFF Country's Under Western Skies and Mojo Dreams.
-Since 2006, Lucky Overton has produced and recorded two albums: The Portland Sessions-EP and College Town (both of which are available at luckyoverton.com, cdbaby.com and milesofmusic.com).
+Lucky Overton's music has found its way onto both regional and international radio stations, shows and compilations, such as Aldora Britian Records, Rootstime, Belgium, KHEN Salida, CO, Radio Winschoten, Netherlands, KAFF Country's Under Western Skies, Mojo Dreams and Jango Radio.
+Since 2006, Lucky Overton has produced and recorded two albums: “The Portland Sessions-EP” and “College Town” (2023), with a 2021 single, "Sun City Skyline," released by Aldora Britain Records.

 "It's soulful Americana!
 It's like driving through the desert at midnight with no headlights and disappearing into the distant rhythm of heartbreak, hope and desperation.
 I am the bastard son of Gram Parsons and Aretha Franklin.
 I'm Ray Charles with a guitar in a country bar.
 I'm soulful, I'm white, and I'm Dylan doing nothing but Nashville Skyline.
 It's the music that makes you feel like Sam Cook, Hank Williams and Otis Redding are still alive."